EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Ankara observes the Trump-Rutte meeting with the comfort of someone who already has one foot out the door.
-The Daily Sabah covers the event with unusual detachment: Trump 'mulls leaving NATO' during his meeting with the secretary general.
-Turkey, a NATO member but buyer of Russian S-400 systems, finds itself in a paradoxical position — it could be one of the allies 'punished' by Trump for lack of solidarity, while having interest in weakening American influence within NATO.
-Turkish framing is the most factual in the panel, reporting facts without excess emotion — perhaps because Erdogan himself has threatened to leave NATO multiple times and understands the rhetoric better than anyone.
-Turkey does not comment on substance — it waits to see whether Trump bluffs or acts, like a poker player who has seen this type of raise before.
+Ankara observes the Trump-Rutte meeting with the comfort of someone already with one foot out the door.
+The Daily Sabah covers the event with unusual detachment: Trump 'considers leaving NATO' while meeting with the secretary general.
+Turkey, a NATO member but a buyer of Russian S-400 systems, finds itself in a paradoxical position — it could be one of the allies 'punished' by Trump for lack of solidarity, while having interest in weakening American influence within NATO.
+Turkish framing is the most factual in the panel on this subject, reporting facts without excessive emotion — perhaps because Erdoğan himself has threatened to leave NATO multiple times and understands the rhetoric better than most.
+Turkey does not comment on substance — it waits to see whether Trump bluffs or acts, like a poker player who has already seen this type of bet.

-Apparent neutrality masking interest in weakening US influence within NATO
+Apparent neutrality masking interest in weakening US influence in NATO

-No mention of Turkish role in the Iranian conflict
+No mention of Turkish role in the Iran conflict

 Discover how another country covers this same story.